chocolatey-community/chocolatey-packages/README.md

 This repository contains Chocolatey packages, most of which are [automatically](https://docs.chocolatey.org/en-us/create/automatic-packages) updated.

-**All packages in this repository should conform with the [contributing guidelines](CONTRIBUTING.md).** Contributions that follow the guideliness are welcome.
+**All packages in this repository should conform with the [contributing guidelines](CONTRIBUTING.md).** Contributions that follow the guidelines are welcome.
 All packages in this repository are expected to be installable with any version of Chocolatey CLI being made available in the past 12 months, unless a dependency on Chocolatey CLI has been added.

 ### Etiquette Regarding Communication